Skip to main content

 When viewing any trace in Latitude:

-1. Open the trace detail view by clicking on a trace in the trace table
+1. Open the trace detail view by clicking on a trace.

 3. Create an annotation: